sskoul/sskoul.github.io/_pages/about.md

 Research
 ======

-I am interested in the mathematical foundations of Game Theory, Machine Learning, and Optimization.
-I am particularly fascinated by the applications of these fields in developing decision-making algorithms for fundamental economic settings, such as auctions, markets, and traffic systems.
+My research focuses on the mathematical foundations of Game Theory, Machine Learning, and Optimization.
+I am particularly interested in developing and analyzing decision-making algorithms for fundamental economic settings, such as auctions, markets, and traffic systems.

 News
 ======